xeruf/mostr/README.md

     cargo run

-A `relay` list and private `key` can be placed in config files under `${XDG_CONFIG_HOME:-$HOME/.config}/mostr/`.
+A `relay` list can be placed in a config file under `${XDG_CONFIG_HOME:-$HOME/.config}/mostr/`.
 Ideally any project with different collaborators has its own relay.
 If not saved, mostr will ask for a relay url
 (entering none is fine too, but your data will not be persisted between sessions) and a private key, alternatively generating one on the fly.
-Both are currently saved in plain text to the above files.
+The key is saved in the system keychain.

 Install latest build: